 People took to social media, expecting – yet again – quicker action from brands.
 More people started contacting businesses on Facebook and Instagram and send questions or complaints using Messenger.
 And companies had to adjust their customer service flows to accommodate the increased traffic.

-Good customer service on social helps increase sales and customer loyalty
+A good social media response strategy helps increase sales and customer loyalty

 Let’s look at some stats again: